Paradoxxs/Gitbook/forensics/macos/persistance.md

 Agent lunch on user logon and interact with the user session.

-To become an launch item the malware needs to create a property list (plist) in specific location, this file will describe the object what is launched with launchd Key : program or program arguments | value : path key : RunAtLoad | values : boolean tell the system to launch the item.
+To become an launch item the malware needs to create a property list (plist) in specific location, this file will describe the object what is launched with launchd Key :
+* program or program arguments
+* value : path key : RunAtLoad
+* values : boole tell the system to launch the item.

 Agents